Kinovarobotics/ros_kortex/readme.md

 This package contains all the header files and the libraries required by the Kortex C++ API.
 A more detailed [description](kortex_api/readme.md) can be found in the package subdirectory.

 ## Setup
-### Install protobuf
-The protobuf compiler is required if you need to re-generate the original package code.

-1. git clone https://github.com/protocolbuffers/protobuf --branch 3.5.1.1   (you must use this specific version)
-2. Follow these [instructions](https://github.com/protocolbuffers/protobuf/blob/master/src/README.md) to build and install protobuf and its compiler.

 ### Download the API and extract it to the kortex_api/include and kortex_api/lib folders
 The build.sh script automates this process.
 To launch it, go to the root of your catkin_workspace and execute :